ARTIST STATEMENT

 My work is really about everything I do: it is not just my painting, it is the location, it is the interactions.
 It is about waking up early in the morning and showing up, with messy hair.
 With sleepy eyes.
 It is all about the guts and intention that it takes to be here.

-I may make some people uncomfortable, and that's ok, that is also part of the beauty embedded within my work.
+I may make some uncomfortable, and that's ok, that is also part of the beauty embedded within my work.

 The more some put me down, the more I know I own this great work that I do and the intention becomes even more strongly aligned with it.
+My being here is a statement of liberation from what is expected.

 I realize I am one of many, and yet I am not.